 Step #2: Get a Sales Tax ID Number

-Attach either your sales tax number or a copy of sales tax application.
+Attach either your sales tax number or a copy of sales tax application with your license packet.

 Step #3: Attend a pre-licensing seminar

 The seminar providers are E-Learning Concepts and GIADA.

 - E-Learning Concepts, LLC - Call E-Learning Concepts: 678-672-8118

 - Georgia Independent Automobile Dealers Assoc.
 (GIADA) - Call GIADA: 770-745-9650

 Step #4: Provide an original certificate of insurance

 Your certificate must include the policy number and the amount of limits or single limits.
 Make sure the insurance company writes your insurance policy on an Acord Form.

 Additional information on the specifics of the insurance policy can be found on Step #4 of the application package.

 - Meeting all location requirements (this is on Step #5 of the application package.)